forkercat/MathLib/README.md

 # MathLib

-A description of this package.
+A simple math library written in Swift.